Floorp-Projects/Floorp/testing/web-platform/README.md

         if release_or_beta: FAIL

-Note that in general the automatic metadata update will work better if the nonstandard configuration is used explictly in the conditional, and placed at the top of the set of conditions, i.e. the following would cause problems later:
+Note that in general the automatic metadata update will work better if the nonstandard configuration is used explicitly in the conditional, and placed at the top of the set of conditions, i.e. the following would cause problems later: